Kennecott's North Ore Shoot

 After 1985-1986 the vertical shaft accessing the North Ore Shoot, along with the former Anaconda Carr Fork mine (sold to Kennecott in 1985), were abandoned and allowed to flood.
 The shaft was sealed at the top and the headframe was removed.
 The site was used as part of the overall waste rock dumping grounds.

 In 2007-2008 Kennecott began work to have a contractor recover the original North Ore Shoot vertical shaft, connecting a new top-of-shaft collar with the existing vertical exploration shaft from the 1980-1981 period.
 The newer headframe and hoist were in the same location as the previous headframe and hoist that had been removed to allow nearby waste-rock dumps to be expanded.
-The new headframe was completed in 2008 and was about 230 higher, on the same vertical shaft.
+The new headframe was completed in 2008 and was about 230 feet higher, on the same vertical shaft.

 Timeline